grotius-cnc/cadcam_pockets/README.md

 Used spline algoritme : https://mathworld.wolfram.com/CubicSpline.html
 Expanded with : difference function

+To make a succesfull pocket output :
+-open the file /drawings/evolution.dxf, process this file, try offset -1 and +1.
+-in the source code keep in mind if you got the depth==0, depth==1 correct.
+-consider to process the pockets before the depth sequence is done, if facing problems.

 CadCam program output example wihout islands, see cam_offset.h :
 ![alt text](https://raw.githubusercontent.com/grotius-cnc/CadCam_pockets/master/example/printed_circuit_contour_offset.png)
 Example with islands, the islands are added in a loop, deactivate the comments cam_offset.h :